 Let $R = \BZ$.
-In \S\ref{sec-buildabear}, we reduced the problem of counting square roots of the class of the inverse different of $R_F$ to that of computing $\#\mathsf{orb}_{F,r}(H_{F,r}^*)$.
-This amounts to counting certain lattice points in a fundamental set for the action of $G_n(\BZ)$ on $\BR^2 \otimes_\BR \Sym_2 \BR^n$.
-As explained in~\cite[\S1.2--1.3]{cuspy}, standard geometry-of-numbers methods suffice to count lattice points in the ``main body'' of this fundamental set, but it is considerably more difficult to count points in the ``cusp'' using such methods.
-Fortunately, almost all points in the cusp admit a simple algebraic description --- they belong to so-called \emph{distinguished} $G_n(\BQ)$\emph{-orbits}.
-In this section, we define what it means for a $G_n(\BQ)$-orbit to be distinguished, and for maximal orders, we use algebraic arguments to describe the frequency with which $G_n(\BZ)$-orbits arising via the construction in \S\ref{sec-bigconstruct} belong to distinguished $G_n(\BQ)$-orbits.
+In \S\ref{sec-diffsqs}, we reduced the problem of counting $2$-torsion classes of $R_F$ to that of computing $\#\mathsf{orb}_{F,\pm1}(H_{F,\pm 1}^*)$.
+This amounts to determining asymptotics for the number of lattice points of bounded height in a fundamental set for the action of $G_n(\BZ)$ on $\BR^2 \otimes_\BR \Sym_2 \BR^n$ lying on the hypersurface of pairs $(A,B)$ where $\det A = \pm 1$.
+In~\cite{Siadthesis1,Siadthesis2}, Siad uses geometry-of-numbers arguments to obtain such asymptotics, albeit for the number of so-called \emph{non-distinguished} orbits of bounded height.
+In \S\ref{sec-thedefdist}, we define what it means for an orbit to be \emph{distinguished} (cf. \S\ref{sec-earlybird}); in \S\S\ref{sec-uniquedistinged}--\ref{sec-exist333} we use algebraic arguments to establish when the distinguished orbit has an integral representative arising from the parametrization, and to determine when such an integral representative is unique.
+We also determine the squareful densities for the family $\mc{F}_{n,\max}(f_0,\BZ)$ (see Theorem~\ref{thm-denscalc}), and we prove Theorem~\ref{thm-diffsquare}.